valamidev/evm-supernode/README.md

 ```
     "proxyEnabled": true, // Proxy Mode On/Off
-    "realTimeBlockFetch": false, // Fetch latest block with an interval needed for Websocket
-    "websocketEnabled": false, // Allow to connect via websocket to the Supernode
-    "websocketPort": 8080, // Websocket port
     "loggingEnabled": false, // Verbose logging
-    "blockStoreEnabled": false, // Allow to store blocks (Experimental no rotation enabled yet)
     "nodeStorage": true, // Allow to store RPC Node metadata, improve restart speed and stability
     "enableWhitelist": false, // Allow only whitelisted chainIds to load
-    "whitelistChains": [1,25,56,137,250,2000,42161,43114],
-    "chainConfigs": {
-        "1": {
-            "name": "Ethereum",
-            "blockTimeMs": 12000 // Default blocktime used to calculate optimal fetch interval for new blocks
-        },
-    }
 ```

 ### Service end-points: